Mature Masculine

 The Feel of Will

-Real Will has a particular texture in the body.
-When it's present, there's a sense of quiet solidity—often felt in the belly or lower back like a warm stone.
+Real Will has a feel to it.
+When it's there, we notice a quiet solidity—often in the belly or lower back, like a warm stone.

 This is different from tense willpower, which feels tight and effortful.
-True Will feels soft but clear, supporting you from within.
+True Will feels soft but clear, supporting us from within.

-You can feel the difference between Will that serves truth and Will that serves ego.
-The first feels grounding and freeing, restoring calm.
+We can feel the difference between Will that serves truth and Will that serves ego.
+The first feels grounding and freeing.
 The second feels heavy and exhausting.

 Will and Softness

 True Will is soft.
 This is counterintuitive—we usually think of will as hard, forceful, pushing through.
 But the Warrior's Will is more like water than stone.
-It's flexible, responsive, and able to flow around obstacles, still moving toward its destination.
+It's flexible, responsive, and able to flow around obstacles while moving toward its destination.

 The Bully's will is hard and brittle.
 It forces and dominates.
-It can break things, including himself.
 The Wimp's will has collapsed—he has no inner backbone, no capacity to choose or commit.

-The mature Warrior's Will is soft but strong.
+The Mature Warrior's Will is soft but strong.
 It can hold a position without rigidity.
 It can change course without losing direction.
 It can say "no" without aggression and "yes" without collapse.
-This flexibility gives it unusual resilience.

 Will and Alignment

 True Will is aligned with deeper truth.
-It's not about getting what you want—it's about living what you know is true.
+It's not about getting what we want—it's about living what we know is true.
 The Warrior's Will serves his code, his values, his deeper sense of rightness and meaning.

-This separates Will from willfulness.
+This is the difference between Will and willfulness.
 Willfulness is the ego pushing for what it wants.
-Will is the deeper self standing for what is true.
-Willfulness creates conflict—with others, with reality, with yourself.
+Will is something deeper standing for what is true.
+Willfulness creates conflict.
 Will creates alignment.

-When your Will aligns with deeper truth, there's a sense of being backed up by something larger.
-You're not alone in your commitment.
-Life seems to support what you're standing for.
-Obstacles may arise, but they aren’t as threatening.
+When our Will lines up with deeper truth, there's a sense of being backed up by something larger.
+We're not alone in our commitment.
+Obstacles may arise, but they aren't as threatening.

 Will and Deeper Support

 Will operates on two levels.
-There's personal Will—your capacity to choose, commit, and follow through.
-And there's deeper support—the sense that reality itself is solid, steady, and not against you.
-This feels like a quiet, reliable presence behind you—something you can lean on.
+There's personal Will—our capacity to choose, commit, and follow through.
+And there's deeper support—the sense that reality itself is solid, steady, and not against us.

-When personal Will is in tune with this deeper backing, what is right for you and what is right in a larger sense don't feel like enemies.
-You don’t need to force or collapse.
-You can be firm and open at the same time, knowing you are not acting alone.
+When personal Will is in tune with this deeper backing, what is right for us and what is right in a larger sense don't feel like enemies.
+We can be firm and open at the same time, knowing we are not acting alone.

 Will and the Aftertaste

-One way to know if you're in true Will or false willpower: check the aftertaste.
-After you act, do you feel more real, more grounded, more at peace?
-Or do you feel hollow or depleted?
-True Will leaves you feeling clearer and more yourself.
-False willpower leaves you exhausted and disconnected from your center.
+One way to know if we're in true Will or false willpower: check the aftertaste.
+True Will leaves us feeling clearer and more ourselves.
+False willpower leaves us exhausted and disconnected from our center.

 Cultivating Will

-Feel your body: Notice the soft, settled strength in your belly.
+Feel our body: Notice the soft, settled strength in our belly.
 This is where true Will lives.

 Practice small choices: Say a real "yes" or "no" in small moments.
 Build the muscle of clear commitment.